KrisvanderMast/FastImage/README.md

 ## How to use

 Start up the application, specify a folder<sup>1</sup> and for reach image shown move it to the allowed subfolders ranging from 0 to 9.
+If a file with the same name already exists in the subfolder then the filename will be suffixed with a `_Guid` as not to overwrite the already existing image.
+Currently images with following extensions are shown:

+- jpg
+- jpeg
+- gif
+- png

 ## Technology